Schools play a critical role in the wellbeing of children and youth and keeping schools open remains a public health priority.

 Core Public Health Measures

-The following points outline the anticipated core public health measures for the 2021-22 school year.
-Collectively, these measures comprise the layered approach that reduces the risk of transmission of illnesses, including COVID-19.
+Collectively, the core public health measures comprise the layered approach that reduces the risk of transmission of illnesses, including COVID-19.

 Special attention should be paid to larger gatherings and higher risk activities.

-- Encourage full vaccination for those who are eligible to receive COVID-19 vaccine.
+- Encourage timely and full vaccination and boosters for those who are eligible to receive COVID-19 vaccine.

 - Attention to cleaning and disinfecting, with emphasis on high traffic areas and high touch surfaces.